itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Building the ROS 2 Code

-In order to build the ROS 2 Code, if you want to use OpenSplice you must first "source" the provided `release.bat` file:
+FastRTPS is bundled with the ROS 2 source and will always be built unless you put an `AMENT_IGNORE` file in the `src\eProsima` folder.

+Before building, "source" the `release.bat` file provided by OpenSplice, otherwise ROS 2 will not be able to find the OpenSplice installation and will not be built with OpenSplice support:

 ```
 > call C:\dev\opensplice\HDE\x86_64.win64\release.bat